 Key Features

-• Editable file size only limited by available system memory.
+- Editable file size limited only by available system memory

-• File comparison feature to quickly identify differences.
+- File comparison feature to identify differences

-• Bookmarking and customizable display settings.
+- Bookmarking and customizable display settings

 Specifications

-• Author's Website: Project Page
+- Author's Website: Project Page

-• License: Open Source
+- License: Open Source

-• Operating System: Windows
+- Operating System: Windows

-• Rating: 4 Star
+- Rating: 4 Star

 FAQ